Landing of the Granma: Granma landing

+Ambush at Alegría de Pío

+Shortly after midnight on December 5, the rebel column had halted to rest for the night at a sugarcane field, where they had feasted on stalks of cane, leaving behind their presence to enemy forces.
+During this time, their guide had abandoned them, telling nearby soldiers of the presence and location of the rebels.
+Passing by the edge of a cane field, the rebels were then ambushed in the afternoon at Alegría de Pío.
+Caught by surprise, the rebels panicked and milled around as their organization and cohesion were destroyed.
+Fidel ordered his men to follow him into the forests to escape, however, in the midst of the fighting, many abandoned their equipment, and others who were paralyzed by shock and terror remained where they were.

+Many casualties ensued, most of them during battle at Alegría de Pío further inland.
+The survivors continued to the foot of Pico Turquino in the Sierra Maestra to perform guerilla warfare.

 Initially, Batista did not know who exactly were among the casualties, and international media widely reported that Fidel had died.
 This was, however, not the case.
-Of the 82, around 21 had survived.
+Of the 82, about 12 had survived.
 According to the most credible version, the survivors were Fidel, Raúl, Guevara, Armando Rodríguez, Faustino Pérez, Ramiro Valdés, Universo Sánchez, Efigenio Ameijeiras, René Rodríguez, Camilo Cienfuegos, Juan Almeida Bosque, Calixto García, Calixto Morales, Reinaldo Benítez, Julio Díaz, Luis Crespo Cabrera, Rafael Chao, Ciro Redondo, José Morán, Carlos Bermúdez, and Fransisco González.
 All others had been either killed, captured, or left behind.